Incubate-or-Intubate/realtime-datawarehousing/README.md

 If all is well, it's time to transform and join your data using Ksql.
 Ensure your topics are receiving records first.

+1. Enter each of the following queries in the

 1. Use the following statements to consume `customers` records and flatten them.
 Note the `before` and `after` arrays representing CDC data.
     ```sql
         CREATE STREAM customers_structured (